Graduate Program Handbook (UNDER CONSTRUCTION)

 Dismissal process

-The approved conditions for dismissal will be clearly documented in writing by way of a formal letter and will be discussed with the student.
+2. If the student is granted a grace period, the approved conditions and timeline for dismissal will be clearly documented in a formal warning letter sent to the student.

 In most cases, dismissal will be preceded by one or more semesters of academic probation.
 However, probation is not a necessary precondition for dismissal, provided the student has been properly warned of the circumstances that would result in dismissal if not satisfactorily resolved within the stated grace period.